The Line of the West Clare Railway from Moyasta to Kilkee

 However, when the pier was in use at Cappagh, “the Loop … was extremely useful for allowing a direct passage to through traffic, especially from Cappagh to Kilkee.”

-We will spend a little time looking at the preservation line and then we will allow our two guides, Edmund Lenihan and Patrick Taylor to take us out of the station and its environs and on to Kilkee.
+We will spend a little time looking at the preservation line and then move on out of the station and its environs and on to Kilkee.
 The journey will start by looking at the loop line.

 The West Clare Railway